 The Santa Ana River Mainstem Project (SARMP) is a comprehensive flood risk management system authorized for construction by Section 401(a) of the Water Resources Development Act of 1986.
 The Prado Dam Spillway Modification is the last major component of the Prado Dam element of SARMP.
-The existing gasline location conflicts with the Prado Dam Spillway Modification and needs to be relocated away from the spillway and dam in order to facilitate construction.
+The existing gasline location conflicts with the Prado Dam Spillway Modification project and needs to be relocated away from the spillway and dam in order to facilitate construction and ensure the integrity of the foundation of the dam.